Watch: Joe Biden Imitates Stuttering Child at Democrat Debate

 Biden has repeatedly evoked past memories of his own childhood stutter and has spoken to others who suffer from the speech impediment while on the campaign trail.

-At an August campaign stop in Keene, New Hampshire, a young man introduced himself to Biden and noted he has a stutter.
+At an August campaign stop in Keene, New Hampshire, a young man struck up a conversation with Biden and explained how he suffered from a stutter.

 “You know, I used to be a very bad stutterer.
 I’ve spoken a lot about it,” the vice president told him.
 “It does not define you.
 It cannot define you.”
 He then asked for the young man’s phone number.